 Work should be fed into the planer in same direction as the grain of the wood.
-Sometimes grain will change directions in the middle of the board.
+Sometimes grain will change directions in middle of board.
 In such cases, if possible, cut board in middle before planing so grain direction is correct.
 NEVER PLANE AGAINST THE GRAIN DIRECTION OF THE WOOD.
 DO NOT PLANE END GRAIN, AS THE WOOD COULD SPLINTER OR POSSIBLY EXPLODE.